Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed.

 The withdrawal rules for Roth IRAs are relatively straightforward, but the tax advantages of these retirement accounts can be more complex.
-The taxation of contributions to a traditional IRA is deferred until retirement when withdrawals begin, whereas, contributions to a Roth IRA are taxed when made, meaning that all future gains will not be subject to taxes.
+The taxation of contributions to a traditional IRA is deferred until retirement, when withdrawals begin.
+In contrast, contributions to a Roth IRA are taxed when made, meaning that all future gains will not be subject to taxes.

 One advantage of contributing to a Roth IRA rather than a traditional one is making qualified distributions without paying any additional tax or penalty.

 Qualified distributions from a Roth IRA include: